-- Let $p(\emptyset) = pt$ , where $\emptyset$ denotes a 0-blob diagram. - If b and b' are non-overlapping blob diagrams (i.e. the interiors of their blobs are disjoint), let $p(b \sqcup b') = p(b) \times p(b')$ (note that this rule makes the previous rule acceptable). - If $\overline{b}$ is obtained from b by adding an outer blob which encloses all the others, let $p(\overline{b}) = \operatorname{cone}(p(b))$ .
+- Let $p(\emptyset) = pt$, where \emptyset denotes a 0-blob diagram. - If b and b' are non-overlapping blob diagrams (i.e. the interiors of their blobs are disjoint), let $p(b \sqcup b') = p(b) \times p(b')$ (note that this rule makes the previous rule acceptable). - If \overline{b} is obtained from b by adding an outer blob which encloses all the others, let $p(\overline{b}) = \operatorname{cone}(p(b))$.

-Thus, (assuming our diagram has any blobs at all) we start with an edge for each twig blob, take a Cartesian product whenever we need to combine two configurations, and take the cone whenever a new blob encloses the existing configuration.
+Thus, assuming our diagram has any blobs at all, we start with an edge for each twig blob, take a Cartesian product whenever we need to combine two configurations, and take the cone whenever a new blob encloses the existing configuration.
 So for example, a diagram of k nested blobs yields a k-simplex, while a diagram of k disjoint blobs yields a k-cube.
-If two or more blobs are equal, this is still well-defined if we consider them as being nested in any arbitrary way.
+If two (or more) blobs are equal, this still works if we consider them as being nested in some arbitrary way.
+However, we might hope to use this to obtain something like a sheaf over the configuration space $Conf{\mathcal{B}}(X)$ of blobs on X, in which case the issue might become more serious.